Serie A top scorer Retegui helps Atalanta beat Bologna 2-0

-BERGAMO, Italy :Serie A top scorer Mateo Retegui scored a goal and assisted in another as Atalanta snapped their three-match losing streak with a 2-0 Serie A win over Bologna on Sunday, strengthening their push for a place in next season's Champions League through a top-four finish.
+BERGAMO, Italy :Serie A top scorer Mateo Retegui scored a goal and assisted in another as Atalanta snapped their three-match losing streak with a 2-0 Serie A win over Bologna on Sunday, strengthening their push for a place in next season's Champions League.

 Fifth-placed Bologna suffered their first loss in seven league games as Atalanta climbed to third in the standings, two points above fourth-placed Juventus.

+"We're very happy with this result... we showed everyone that we're fine and we have learned from the mistakes we made.
+We hope to continue like this," Retegui told DAZN after scoring his 23rd goal in the campaign.

+"Obviously I want to score goals in every game, I know it's difficult but the important thing is to win to get into the Champions League.
+Then if I reach 30 goals it's fine."

-Atalanta, who failed to score in their last three games, took the lead just three minutes in as Raoul Bellanova sent in a perfect cross from the right for Retegui to tap in from close range, his 23rd goal of the season.
+Atalanta, who failed to score in their last three games, took the lead just three minutes in as Raoul Bellanova sent in a perfect cross from the right for Retegui to tap in from close range.

 It was Retegui's first goal since he missed international duty last month with a thigh injury.